Skip to main content

 Who they are, where they are

 Tenure is derived from “since YYYY” / “established YYYY” patterns in body text on each captured site.
 A brand without such a phrase is excluded from the tenure aggregate, not “new,” just “didn't display founding year prominently.”
-32 brands (21.9% of the trade sample) surface a tenure marker on their public site.
-Average tenure among that group is 39.5 years (median 39).
+30 remodeling brands (20.5% of the trade sample) surface a founding-year marker on their public site, and the median one among them dates to the 1980s.
+The breakdown by founding decade is below.

 Founding decadeBrandsMean Fervor Score